If you want to leave shares of stock to an individual, sample will language is:

 1. One of the primary advantages of gifting stock in your will is you retain all rights to the stock while you are alive.
 If you change your mind about leaving it to a particular beneficiary, you can change your will and leave the stock to a different person or organization.
 You also retain all rights to stock dividends and appreciation during your lifetime.
 You can sell the stock at any time.

-2. Making a charitable bequest of stock in your will to a non-profit organization may reduce your estate taxes to the extent it qualifies for a charitable deduction.
+2. Making a charitable bequest of stock in your will to a non-profit organization may reduce estate taxes to the extent it qualifies for a charitable deduction.

 Tax Treatment of Inherited Stock